Beer chemistry: Foam stabilizers

 The beer foam stability depends amongst other on the presence of transition metal ions (Fe^{2+}, Co^{2+}, Ni^{2+}, Cu^{2+}...), macromolecules such as polysaccharides, proteins, and isohumulone compounds from hops in the beer.
 Foam stability is an important concern for the first perception of the beer by the consumer and is therefore the object of the greatest care by the brewers and the barmen in charge to serve draft beer, or to properly pour beer into a glass from the bottle (with a good head retention and without overfoaming, or gushing when opening the bottle).

 Many patents for various types of beer foam stabilizers have been filed by breweries and the agro-chemical industry in the last decades.
 Cobalt salts added at low concentration (1 – 2 ppm) were popular in the sixties, but raised the question of cobalt toxicity in case of undetected accidental overdosage during beer production.
 As an alternative, organic foam stabilizers are produced by hydrolysis of recovered by-products of beer manufacture, such as spent grains or hops residues.

 Amongst the large spectrum of purified, or modified, natural food additives available on the market, soluble carboxymethyl hydroxyethyl cellulose, propylene glycol alginate (PGA, food additive with E number E405), pectins and gellan gum have also been investigated as foam stabilizer.

 Cobalt salts

-In 1957, two brewing chemists, Thorne and Helm, discovered that the Co^{2+} cation was able to stabilize beer foam and to avoid beer overfoaming and gushing.
+In 1957, two brewing chemists, Thorne and Helm, discovered that the Co^{2+} cation was able to stabilize beer foam and to prevent beer overfoaming and gushing.
 The addition of a tiny amount of cobalt ions in the range 1 – 2 mg/L (ppm) was effective.
 Higher concentrations would be toxic and lower ones ineffective.